-To better understand who buys General Motors vehicles, we looked at their customer base within the City of Toronto through the lens of PRIZM5, our comprehensive segmentation system.
+To better understand who buys General Motors vehicles, we looked at their customer base within the City of Toronto through the lens of PRIZM, our comprehensive segmentation system.
 We then divided the automaker’s customers into one of seven groups to target for direct marketing.

 Finally, we helped GM develop their media plan.
-We started by mapping out each segment using ENVISION5 to see where they live and then looking at the personas to see what media they consume.
+We started by mapping out each segment using ENVISION to see where they live and then looking at the personas to see what media they consume.
 City Renters, for instance, were heavy consumers of TV, newspapers and direct mail, while radio was a better channel for reaching Multicultural Suburbanites.

-Our analysis helped lay the groundwork to aid Toronto dealers in their local marketing efforts, with maps indicating the concentration of Chevrolet target groups in each dealer’s market area and the two or three primary target groups in their audience.
+Our analysis helped lay the groundwork to aid Toronto dealers in their local marketing efforts, including maps indicating the concentration of Chevrolet target groups in each dealer’s market area and the two or three primary target groups in their audience.
 GM’s marketing team took their findings on the road, spending to review our data and other complementary research and analytics with its dealer network.
-The presentations highlighted the differences between target groups so dealers could understand the nuances—as well as their commonalities—within their market to be more efficient in their marketing efforts.
-The automaker is now more discerning about where is spends its sponsorship dollars to ensure they align with their target audiences.
+The presentations highlighted the differences between target groups, so dealers could understand the nuances—as well as their commonalities—within their market to be more efficient in their marketing efforts.
+The automaker is now more discerning about where it spends its sponsorship dollars to ensure they align with their target audiences.

 Before launching a nationwide online grocery business, Walmart Canada wanted to better understand the shoppers who had been using the service in test markets.

 Using data and analytics SickKids Foundation was able to develop a multicultural fundraising plan to engage ethnic communities and expand its donor base.